IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 <h3 align="left">Confirmed CAN E state map</h3>

-The following table records the behavior that has been physically confirmed on this instrument cluster.
-All frames use CAN ID `0x001`, DLC 8, and a 100 ms period.
+The following table records the behavior that has been physically confirmed on this instrument cluster so far (8/9/2026).
+All frames use CAN ID `0x001`and a 100 ms period.

 | Byte 0 | Bytes 1-7 | Confirmed bench behavior | Current label |
 |---:|---|---|---|